berkeley-abc/abc/src/base/sn/readme.md

 Interface pin/count queries use precomputed per-cell indices.
 Blasting reuses one expression scratch allocation per hierarchy frame, borrowing it only after recursively evaluating gate dependencies.

-In the maintainer's full development workspace, `test/sn/sn_iwls_trace.cc` is an ISCAS-specific test utility built by the sibling sn_slang CMake project against ABC headers, not by ABC's default build.
-Test sources and fixtures are not included in this source changeset or the minimal frontend distribution.
-The utility recognizes `blif_clk_net` and `blif_reset_net`, solves LOOP cuts with FF state held fixed, and rejects non-convergent traces.
-Opaque SRAM/macros require an external model and are not functionally checked by this utility.

 `@status` prints the current design and top names, SN revision, selected technology, hierarchy form, last extraction mode/module/revision, saved boundary hash, current GIA dimensions, and `@put` compatibility.
 A new `@read` or `@slang`